MOST BEAUTIFUL PLACES IN NORTH ITALY

-Located close to the borders of Switzerland, Austria, and Germany, Brunate brings in tourists from all over.
+Located close to Switzerland, Austria, and Germany’s borders, Brunate brings in tourists from all over.

 The promenade and market square are also a point of interest, though not the prettiest I have seen, but still worth a look.
 Grab lunch at one of the restaurants and enjoy views overlooking the lake.

-There are great boat tours available that will take you out and show you the villas of famous residents (such as George Clooney).
+There are great boat tours available that will take you out and show you the famous residents’ villas (such as George Clooney).
 Even more fun is the speedboat tour on Lake Como.
-On a hot day, this is a great way to enjoy your sightseeing with the wind in your hair.
+This is a great way to enjoy your sightseeing with the wind in your hair on a hot day.

 Want to check out hotels in Lake Garda straight away?
 Then click here to find the best hotels in Lake Garda

 Bellagio is full of romantic little shops, the pretty and famous staircase, and the gorgeous promenade.
 I consider it even more picturesque than Como.

 There are many cafes and places to eat, but I highly recommend Trattoria Baita Belvedere.
 It has delicious regional food, a nice atmosphere, and amazing panoramic views over Lake Como.

 If you are interested in cycling, you can visit the Madonna del Ghisallo museum.
 The views are nice here, as well.

 While Como didn’t blow my mind, Bellagio did.
 This is definitely one of the best places in Northern Italy to spend some time and get the best perspective on Lake Como.